lachlan-ibm/ibmvia_autoconf/docs/appliance.rst

 FIPS Compliance
 ===============
-Verify Access can be configured to FIPS compliance when required.
+Verify Identity Access can be configured to FIPS compliance when required.
 FIPS compliance can only be enabled on new (unconfigured) appliances and should be enabled before any other configuration options are applied.

-.. autoclass::  src.verify_access_autoconf.configure.ISVA_Configurator.FIPS
+.. autoclass::  src.ibmvia_autoconf.configure.ISVA_Configurator.FIPS
    :members: